Collage of images revealing the journey of adult life including volunteering, gathering with friends, loneliness, work, doctor visits, play, exercise.

 • Advances knowledge of resilience in the face of challenge and adversity

-In 2023 we are celebrating the 50th Birthday of the Institute on Aging!
+In 2023, we celebrated the 50th birthday of the Institute on Aging!

 Read about our history and achievements.